How Much Does It Cost to Add a 12x12 Room to a House?

 1. Room Functionality and Purpose

 The intended use of the room significantly impacts the final cost.
-A bedroom or home office typically costs less than a bathroom or kitchen addition, which requires plumbing, specialized electrical work, and costly fixtures.
+For example, a 12x12 bedroom or home office typically costs less than a bathroom or kitchen addition of equal size, which requires plumbing, specialized electrical work, and costly fixtures.

 - Bedroom/Home Office: Basic structural work with minimal electrical and HVAC extensions.